emarock/proxy-pac-proxy/README.md

 You may configure your shell by running the `proxy-pac-proxy env` command.
 ```

-From this point on, on any shell it will be possible to automatically
+From this point on, in any shell it will be possible to automatically
 configure all the appropriate *\*_PROXY* environment variables for
 steering traffic through the new forwarding proxy: